We Are Not Alone (1939 film)

 We Are Not Alone is a 1939 American drama film directed by Edmund Goulding and starring Paul Muni, Jane Bryan, and Flora Robson.
+The film is based on the 1937 novel We Are Not Alone by James Hilton, who adapted his novel with Milton Krims.

+Plot

-The screenplay concerns a doctor who hires a woman as a nanny for his son.
+A doctor hires a woman as a nanny for his son.
 When his wife becomes jealous, tragedy consumes all involved.
-The film is based on the 1937 novel We Are Not Alone by James Hilton, who adapted his novel with Milton Krims.